Prince-9-9/CineSearch/README.md

 1. **Home Page:**

    - Upon loading the app, the landing page will display the list of currently playing movies.
-   - Users can use the navigation menu or scroll down to access other sections, such as upcoming movies, top-rated movies, popular movies, and TV shows.
+   - Users can use the navigation menu to access other sections, such as upcoming movies, top-rated movies, popular movies, and TV shows.

 2. **Explore Movies and TV Shows:**